awsdocs/amazon-ec2-user-guide/doc_source/manage-ec2-fleet.md

 The returned list of running instances is refreshed periodically and might be out of date\.

 **To monitor your EC2 Fleet \(AWS CLI\)**
-Use the following [describe\-fleets](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-fleets.html) command to describe your EC2 Fleets:
+Use the following [describe\-fleets](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-fleets.html) command to describe your EC2 Fleets\.

 ```
 aws ec2 describe-fleets
 ```

-The following is example output:
+The following is example output\.

 ```
 {